Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 12: Verify hold action is logged

 **Expected Results:**
-- Step 1: Personnel user is authenticated
-- Step 2: Assignment interface is displayed
-- Step 3: Assigned place is found
-- Step 4: Place on Hold modal opens
-- Step 5: Hold period is selected
-- Step 6: Reason is entered
-- Step 7: Place hold is activated
-- Step 8: Place status is updated in database
-- Step 9: Schedule modal opens
-- Step 10: Place is blocked or shows hold message
-- Step 11: In-progress visits are not affected
-- Step 12: Hold action is recorded in audit logs
+When a personnel user signs in and navigates to the Dashboard Assignment tab, the personnel user should be authenticated.
+The Assignment interface should be displayed showing places assigned to the personnel.
+An assigned place should be found in the list.
+Clicking "Place on Hold" should open a Place on Hold modal with options for setting hold duration.
+A hold duration or end date should be selected, specifying when the hold should expire.
+A reason for the hold should be entered if required.
+When confirmed, the place hold should be activated.
+The place status should be updated in the database to 'on_hold'.
+When attempting to schedule a new visit for the place, the schedule modal should open normally.
+However, the place should be blocked from selection or show a hold status message indicating it's unavailable.
+Existing in-progress visits should not be affected by the hold, allowing ongoing visits to continue.
+The hold action should be logged in the audit trail, recording who placed the hold, when, and why.

 **Actual Results:**
-- Step 1: Personnel user is authenticated
-- Step 2: Assignment interface is displayed
-- Step 3: Assigned place is found
-- Step 4: Place on Hold modal opens
-- Step 5: Hold period is selected
-- Step 6: Reason is entered
-- Step 7: Place hold is activated
-- Step 8: Place status is updated in database
-- Step 9: Schedule modal opens
-- Step 10: Place is blocked or shows hold message
-- Step 11: In-progress visits are not affected
-- Step 12: Hold action is recorded in audit logs
+Place on Hold modal opened.
+Hold duration selected.
+Reason entered.
+Place hold activated.
+Status updated to on_hold.
+Place blocked from scheduling.
+Hold message displayed.
+In-progress visits unaffected.
+Hold action logged.

 **Status:** Passed